 Silk Painting for Wearable Art

-An ideal workshop for those interested in silk painting for wearables, as well as those interested in making a living as a textile artist.
-Ideal for all levels of Silk Painters as well as those interested in surface design, silk painting, and wearable art.
+Four(4) workshops in one — working from small to large frames for a variety of wearable art!
+Ideal workshop for those interested in silk painting for wearables, as well as those interested in making a living as a textile artist.
+Ideal for all levels of Silk Painters as well as those interested in textile arts, fashion and fabric design.

 PDF Project Patterns are provided for each project, while HD Video demonstrations provide the necessary visual aides to ensure your success.

 - Requires 2GB storage space for download

 - 24 Files including 6 PDFs + 18 Videos

 - All traceable patterns included!

 Natasha Foucault • Silk Painting Artist, Author and Instructor